Skip to main content

 Be prepared to move quickly.
 Have your application materials ready, including recent pay stubs, employment verification, and references.
 In popular buildings, great units can be rented within days of becoming available.

 Living near downtown Dallas offers an incredible lifestyle opportunity.
 The energy, convenience, and community you’ll find here are truly special.
-With the right preparation and guidance, you’ll find an apartment that not only meets your needs but enhances your daily life in ways you might not have expected.
+And with the right preparation and guidance, you’ll find an apartment that doesn’t just meet your needs—it enhances your daily life in ways you might not have expected.

 Frequently Asked Questions

 Q: Is apartment locating really free in Dallas?
 A: Yes!
 As a REALTOR, I’m compensated by the apartment communities, not by you.
-My apartment locating services cost you nothing, and I can often negotiate move-in specials you wouldn’t get on your own.
+My apartment locating services don’t cost you anything, and I can often negotiate move-in specials you wouldn’t get on your own.

 Q: How far in advance should I start my apartment search?
-A: I recommend starting 6-8 weeks before your desired move date.
-This gives you time to tour multiple properties, complete applications, and handle any unexpected delays.
+A: I’d recommend starting 6-8 weeks before your desired move date.
+That gives you time to tour multiple properties, complete applications, and handle any unexpected delays.
 Popular buildings may require even more lead time.

 Q: What credit score do I need to rent in downtown Dallas?
 A: Most downtown apartments prefer a credit score of 650 or higher, though requirements vary.
 Some luxury buildings require 700+.
-If your credit is lower, you may need a co-signer or larger deposit.
+If your credit’s lower, you may need a co-signer or larger deposit.
+Don’t let that discourage you—there are options for every situation.

 Q: Are utilities included in Dallas apartment rent?
 A: It depends on the building.
 Some include water, trash, and basic cable.
 Others charge separately for everything.
-Always clarify what’s included before signing—utility costs can add $100-200 monthly.
+Always clarify what’s included before signing—utility costs can add $100-200 monthly, and that’s money you don’t want to be surprised by.

 Q: Can I negotiate rent on a Dallas apartment?
 A: Absolutely!
 Especially during slower leasing periods (winter months) or if units have been vacant.
 I’ve helped clients negotiate free parking, waived fees, and even reduced rent.
-That’s one advantage of working with an experienced locator.
+That’s one of the biggest advantages of working with an experienced locator who knows the market.

 Ready to find your perfect Dallas apartment?
 Call or text Kristy at (972) 345-3516 for a free consultation.